liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. split the class into groups of four
 1. I attach a copy of my notes for your information
 1. I was granted permission to visit the palace
-1. The country has exhausted its food reserves
 1. credit card fraud
 1. average weekly earnings
 1. the roads are congested with cars